LukeThornton92/Milestone-Project-2-C4/README.md

 To organize my thoughts and prevent scope creep, I created a wire frame for this project.
 Below are links to each of the mobile and desktop versions of the site.

+I have shown 2 different themes for the mobile desktop versions, please toggle the following dropdowns to view the wireframe images.

 #### **Mobile Wireframes:**

    <details><summary>Mobile Home Screen</summary>